jonasbj99/odin-recipes/README.md

 # odin-recipes
-Recipes project from The Odin Project in the HTML Foundations section of the Foundations course.
+Recipes project from The Odin Project in the HTML Foundations section of the Foundations path/course.

 Demonstrated skills: